Where are we? When will we stop for lunch? What’s that great big cow with horns doing in the middle of the road?

 What is ABTOT?

 The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Rabbie’s Trail Burners Limited ABTOT number 5396, and in the event of their insolvency / financial failure, protection is provided for the following:

 ABTOT cover for LTAs extends only to the transport arrangements; your accommodation provider remains responsible for fulfilling your accommodation.
 ABTOT will provide for a refund of your transport costs in the event you have not yet travelled or repatriation if you are on a trip.

 Please note that your LTA is not covered under ABTOT if you have only purchased transport from Rabbie’s Trail Burners Limited and have arranged accommodation yourselves.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.

 How much luggage can I take with me?

-You’re restricted to 14kg (31lbs) of luggage per person on our UK & Ireland tours.
+You’re restricted to either 14kg (31lbs) or 20kg (44lbs) of luggage per person on our UK & Ireland tours.
 This should be one piece of luggage similar to an airline carry-on bag and a small bag for onboard personal items.

 We wish we could let you carry more, but this is a legal requirement in place for your safety.
 We can refuse to carry luggage over these limits, and there’s a possibility you may not be allowed onboard if you’ve not stored your excess baggage.